 Now, it’s more important than ever to support Black-owned winemakers across the globe.
 From a family-run Champagne house to a Chicago négociant, we break down some of our favorite Black-owned wine companies.

-To share additional assets to include in this list, please email firstname.lastname@example.org.
+To share additional retailers to include in this list, please email firstname.lastname@example.org.

 Brown Estate: Bassett and Marcela Brown bought an abandoned Napa Valley ranch in 1980 and turned it into the region’s first Black-owned winery.
 The label debuted its own line of wines in 2000.

-Charles Wine Company: Founded by Paul Charles, De’Ondre Charles and Dr. Cherise Moore in the Sierra foothills of eastern Lodi, Charles Wine specializes in Zinfandel, Symphony, Chardonnay & Pinot Noir.
+Charles Wine Company: Founded by Paul Charles, De’Ondre Charles and Dr. Cherise Moore in the Sierra foothills of eastern Lodi, Charles Wine specializes in Chardonnay, Pinot Noir and Cabernet Sauvignon.